jamesmh/coravel/README.md

 ### Creating Mailables

 Coravel uses **Mailables** to send mail.
-This is a C# class that defines a specific e-mail that you can send, such as "New User Sign-up", "Completed Order", etc.
+Each Mailable is a C# class that represents a specific type of e-mail that you can send, such as
+"New User Sign-up", "Completed Order", etc.

 Consider this class: